nieldk/aslookup/README.md

 ### Releases

-There are packages for Ubuntu, Arch and Alpine Linux in releases Install with:
+There are packages for Ubuntu, Arch, Alpine Linux and Windows in releases Install with:

 Ubuntu: